GeoChemFoam/GeoChemFoam/README.md

 ## Hi there 👋, welcome to The GeoChemFoam Project github!
-Here you will find links to the [source code](https://github.com/GeoChemFoam/GeoChemFoam-5.1), [precompiled dockers](https://hub.docker.com/r/jcmaes), [a users wiki](https://github.com/GeoChemFoam/GeoChemFoam/wiki), [publications](https://github.com/GeoChemFoam/GeoChemFoam/tree/main/GeoChemFoam_Papers), a [discussion forum](https://github.com/GeoChemFoam/GeoChemFoam/discussions) and more!
+Here you will find links to the [source code](https://github.com/GeoChemFoam/GeoChemFoam-5.1), [precompiled dockers](https://hub.docker.com/r/jcmaes), [a users wiki with tutorials](https://github.com/GeoChemFoam/GeoChemFoam/wiki), [publications](https://github.com/GeoChemFoam/GeoChemFoam/tree/main/GeoChemFoam_Papers), a [discussion forum](https://github.com/GeoChemFoam/GeoChemFoam/discussions) and more!

 ### The GeoChemFoam Project source code is hosted here on [github](https://github.com/GeoChemFoam/GeoChemFoam-5.1).
 A precompiled docker of the latest version is also available on the [docker hub](https://hub.docker.com/r/jcmaes/geochemfoam-5.1).